Litigating Equipment Failures in Trucking Cases: The Blurring of Negligence and Products Liability

 Recording of a 90-minute CLE webinar with Q&A

-The CLE webinar will show both plaintiffs and defense counsel in trucking accident litigation how to prevent a manufacturer whose product caused an accident from escaping its obligations to contribute its fair share of any recovery.
+The CLE course will show both plaintiffs and defense counsel in trucking accident litigation how to prevent a manufacturer whose product caused an accident from escaping its obligations to contribute its fair share of any recovery.
 As product liability issues routinely intrude into trucking cases, attorneys for all parties may have both a duty and the desire to seek adequate and just compensation from additional defendants under product liability theories.

 - Overview of products liability theory